KasperLin/KasperLin.github.io/notes.md

 ---

 <ul>
-  {% for post in site.categories.Notes %}
+  {% for post in site.categories.notes %}
     <li>
       <a href=".{{ post.url }}">{{ post.title }}</a>
     </li>